-SAINT-HENRI — As per tradition, Saint-Henri’s preferred artisanal ice cream parlour Dalla Rose has been converted into a ramen shop, going by the name of Ramen 9000, for the winter — though it comes a little later than the usual October opening this year.
-Diners can pick up the soup warm from Thursdays to Saturdays, or order a $40 make-your-own ramen kit for two online, including noodles, a miso broth, nori sheets, kimchi, bean sprouts, wood ear mushrooms, and choice of protein: marinated egg or tofu.
+SAINT-HENRI — As per tradition, Saint-Henri’s preferred artisanal ice cream parlour Dalla Rose has been converted into a ramen shop for the winter, going by the name Ramen 9000 — though it comes a little later than the usual October opening this year.
+Diners can pick up the soup warm from Thursday to Saturday, or order a $40 make-your-own ramen kit for two online, including noodles, miso broth, nori sheets, kimchi, bean sprouts, wood ear mushrooms, and choice of protein: marinated egg or tofu.

 Ramen 9000 is open Thursday to Saturday, from 12 to 7 p.m., at 4609 Notre-Dame Street West.

-MILE END — Anyone with a craving for cookies and milk during Quebec’s curfew, which forces grocery stores to close at 7:30 p.m., now has a fix.
-Laurier Street West baked goods business Livia Sweets is now offering a bundle of fresh-baked chocolate chip cookies and a carton of non-dairy milk.
+MILE END — Anyone craving cookies and milk during Quebec’s curfew, which forces grocery stores to close at 7:30 p.m., now has a fix.
+Laurier Street West baked goods business Livia Sweets now offers a bundle of fresh-baked chocolate chip cookies and a carton of non-dairy milk.
 Though the business’ operating hours are from 10 a.m. to 5 p.m, and curfew starts at 8 p.m., Livia is set up to deliver out of multiple dinner-time locations around town, including owner David Dayan’s other businesses: upscale sushi chain Ryu and Mediterranean restaurant Ayla’s ghost kitchen Souk.